 Pruning and trimming:

 Visual check of the transformer and the timing mechanism is imperative.
 Care must be used when inspecting the interior of the transformer because of the possibility of line voltage connections.
-Insect intrusion is quite common place so make provisions to see that eggs or nesting material is removed and unit is free of any accumulated debris.
+Insect intrusion is a quite common place to make provisions to see that eggs or nesting material is removed and the unit is free of any accumulated debris.
 Units with photo sensor devices can be tested by activating the transformer and putting electrical tape over the end of the unit simulating nightfall.
-Low voltage wiring connections at transformer should be checked at terminal blocks to assure connections are tight and corrosion is not present at these locations.
-If a testing device is available, voltage on the loads and amperage at the transformer should be checked to assure all are within proper range.
+Low voltage wiring connections at transformer should be checked at terminal blocks to ensure connections are tight and corrosion is not present at these locations.
+If a testing device is available, voltage on the loads and amperage at the transformer should be checked to ensure all are within proper range.